Medications at School

 - provided emergency communication access to a school nurse or physician

 Prescribed medication may be administered by the school nurse or other designated school personnel* only when the school has received written permission from both the student's physician and the parent or guardian.
 (Education Code 49423; 5 CCR 600)

-*Designated school personnel - Other school employees with an appropriate medical license, such as an LVN, may administer an medications to a student.
+*Designated school personnel - Other school employees with an appropriate medical license, such as an Licensed Vocational Nurse(LVN), may administer medication to a student.